How to Make Brush Shaped Image Placeholders in PowerPoint

 Brush font

 Open PowerPoint and a blank slide.
 Draw a text box and select the brush font.
-I’m using letter Y for this demo (on Grunge Strokes 01 only capital letters will produce brush strokes) and make the font bigger, around 199pt.
+I’m using the letter Y for this demo (on Grunge Strokes 01 only capital letters will produce brush strokes) and making the font bigger, around 199pt.

 Select font